AaltoML/kalman-jax/README.md

 # kalman-jax
-Approximate inference in Markov Gaussian process using iterated Kalman filtering and smoothing, in JAX
+Approximate inference in Markov Gaussian processes using iterated Kalman filtering and smoothing, in JAX